shidel/FDI/README.md

     Verify integrity of backup folder and zip backups.

+    STAGE007, add detection if installing from a folder and skip searching for installation media.

     (These require some additional tools not yet created for V8Power Tools)

     Maybe localization support.